-- Students may be dropped off no earlier than 8:45 AM - Students should then enter the lobby and check in with the Administrator to be marked present.
-Students not marked present by 9:00 AM will be counted tardy. - Please attempt to schedule medical appointments outside of school hours when possible. - Arriving after 11:00 AM constitutes an absence for the day. - Leaving before 12:00 PM and not returning constitutes an absence for the day.
+- Students should be dropped off between 8:30 and 8:40 AM - Students should then enter the lobby and check in with the Administrator to be marked present.
+Students not marked present by 8:45 AM will be counted tardy. - Please attempt to schedule medical/dental/orthodontic appointments outside of school hours when possible. - ❖ Arriving after 11:00 AM constitutes an absence for the day. - ❖ Leaving before 12:00 PM and not returning constitutes an absence for the day.